pongthang/generative-AI-anomaly-detection/README.md

 ## How to train the model
-I use Kaggle dataset - Knee Osteoarthritis Dataset with Severity Grading https://www.kaggle.com/datasets/shashwatwork/knee-osteoarthritis-dataset-with-severity?resource=download ** GPU is needed for training.
+I used Kaggle dataset - Knee Osteoarthritis Dataset with Severity Grading https://www.kaggle.com/datasets/shashwatwork/knee-osteoarthritis-dataset-with-severity?resource=download ** GPU is needed for training.
 1) First download the dataset